mijo1128/unit6_javascript_practices/atm_practice/README.md

 # README

-You are to create a class object called Glass that has the following features:
+You are to create a class object called ATM that has the following features:

 1. Allows the user to create an ATM that stores their first name and last name.
 2. It should default to not being overdraft and a balance of 0.